sabidhasan/courses/notes/learning-angular/Angular.md

 # Services

+A **service** is a class with several use cases:

+1. Saving/fetching *data* (such as a data store)
+2. Centralizing *methods* (like a logger)
+3. Route Guards for router (see routing)
+4. Route Resolvers (these pre-fetch data before a route is loaded)
-A **service** is a class for saving/fetching *data* (such as a data store) or *methods* (like a logger), decorated by `@Injectable`.
-A service class is provided to a module by supplying `providedIn`.
-Then, use service by requesting it in the constructor.

-Angular's injector is **hierarchical** - the same instance is provided to all child components of the module it is `providedIn`, but not parents.
+Services are decorated by `@Injectable`.
+Service class is provided to modules by supplying `providedIn`.
+Use service by requesting it in constructor.
+Angular's injector is **hierarchical** - same instance is provided to all children of a module, but not parents.

 ```bash
 ng generate service <service-name>